mlibrary/about-publishing/src/content/books/black-america-in-the-shadow-of-the-sixties-notes-on-the-civil-rights-movement-neoliberalism-and-politics.md

 ---
-title: "Black America in the Shadow of the Sixties: Notes on the Civil Rights Movement, Neoliberalism, and Politics"
+title: Black America in the Shadow of the Sixties
 link: https://doi.org/10.3998/mpub.6011515
 author: Clarence Lang
 image: